DJBarnes/django-adminlte2-pdq/docs/source/authorization/class_views.rst

 **settings.py**

-Add the missing whitelist to the settings file and ensure it includes the home route.
+Add the missing whitelist to the settings file and ensure it includes the demo-css route.

 .. code:: python

     # Lists the routes that do not need permissions to be seen by all users.
-    ADMINLTE2_STRICT_POLICY_WHITELIST = ['home']
+    ADMINLTE2_STRICT_POLICY_WHITELIST = ['demo-css']

 .. _strict_mixin_fixed_views.py: